M66B/BackPackTrackII/README.md

 Unlike most similar applications, BackPackTrack shows an estimate of the **net** number of calories burned.
 If you want to see a higher number of calories, walk more ;-)

+<a name="FAQ6"></a>
+**(6) What is a waypoint/trackpoint?**

+Locations are recorded either as waypoint or trackpoint.
+The difference between a waypoint and a trackpoint is that a waypoint has a name and a trackpoint has not.
+Waypoints can be edited by the waypoint editor, but trackpoints cannot.
+It are waypoints and trackpoints which are being exported to a GPX file.
+Most GPX visualization tools connect trackpoints by line segments, designating the track you have followed.
+Waypoints are mostly represented by symbols, like a little flag.

 Android permissions
 -------------------